 About

 The Journal of the Civil War Era is published by UNC Press in association with the George and Ann Richards Civil War Era Center.
-It publishes the most creative new work on the many issues raised by slavery, the sectional crisis, war, emancipation, Reconstruction, and memory of the country’s signal conflict, while bringing fresh understanding to the struggles that defined the period, and by extension, the course of American history in the nineteenth century.
+It features innovative, well-researched scholarship on the mid-nineteenth-century United States, ranging across all regions, topics and groups, and beyond the nation’s borders.
 A subscription to the journal comes with membership in the Society of Civil War Historians.

-Besides offering fresh perspectives on the military, political, and legal history of the era, the journal covers such disparate subjects as slavery and antislavery, labor and capitalism, popular culture and intellectual history, expansionism and empire, and African American and women’s history.
-Moreover, The Journal of the Civil War Era is a venue where scholars engaged in the full range of theoretical perspectives that animate historical practice can find a home.
+The journal reflects the broadest possible vision of the history of the Civil War Era.
+It covers such expansive subjects as slavery and antislavery, labor and capitalism, popular culture and intellectual discourse, politics, military developments, expansionism and empire, borderlands, gender and race, especially African American, Asian American, Latina/o/x, Native American, and women’s history.
+Moreover, The Journal of the Civil War Era is a venue for scholars engaged in the full range of theoretical perspectives that animate historical practice.

-In addition to cutting-edge scholarship, the journal seeks to sharpen debate and engage historians, educators, and students with:
+In addition to publishing cutting-edge scholarship, the journal seeks to sharpen debate and engage historians, educators, students, and the general public with:

 We invite interested scholars of all fields, methods, and orientations to submit manuscripts, proposals, and the names of other scholars who might contribute to the journal.
 See our June 2020 YouTube video where our editors discuss the journal’s mission and offer advice on how to submit a compelling article to the journal.